 In addition, unlike most smaller companies, Amazon's products have millions of monthly active users.
 Amazon's systems therefore need to be able highly scalable.
 As a consequence, you should expect part of the design discussion to focus on performance, efficiency and scalability.

 As mentioned previously, system design questions are usually either about diving deep into the design of a system you've previously worked on (e.g. Tell me about the design of the most complex project you've worked on).
 Or about designing a new system from scratch (e.g. How would you design Amazon Video).
+For more information about system design interviews, read our comprehensive guide.

 2.1.2 Technical explanation questions